 The nature of party system in India since 1989

-Politics does not operate in a vacuum, similarly, parties also do not operate in vacuum.
+Politics does not operate in a vacuum, similarly, parties also do not operate in a vacuum.
 The party system gets influenced by all factors internal and external.
-Indian party system is also changing in context of the changing external and internal development.
-India, which is known as one party dominance system, got transformed into a multi party system.
+The Indian party system is also changing in the context of the changing external and internal development.
+India, which is known as one-party dominance system, got transformed into a multi party system.
 From 1989, the era of coalition politics started.
 From 1977 itself we see the process of fragmentation and regionalization.

 Causes for the rise of regional parties.

 1] Delinking of parliamentary and state legislative elections.
 It has given opportunities for Regional parties for mobilization of people on local issues.

 State governments deal with those issues which are of day to day relevance.
 This also gives an advantage to the regional parties.
 The leaders associated with regional parties are in Greater contact with the people at the Grass root level.

 3] Linguistic reorganisation of states has given rise to the dominant caste forming their own regional parties.

 1] The Green Revolution gave rise to the intermediate caste asserting their power even in the political sphere.

 2] The deepening of social cleavages as a result of the continuous mobilization of people on ethnic grounds.